meta-llama/llama-stack-apps/examples/MacQA/README.md

 ### Prerequisite:

+You can either do local inference with Ollama or choose a cloud provider:

+**Local Inference**:

-**Install Ollama**: This app use ollama to run inference, please follow [ollama's download instruction](https://ollama.com/download) to install Ollama.
-Make sure there is a binary `/usr/local/bin/ollama`.
+1. Install Ollama: If you want to use Ollama to run inference, please follow [Ollama's download instruction](https://ollama.com/download) to install Ollama.
+Only 1B, 3B and 8B model are supported as most machine can not run models bigger than 8B locally.

+**Cloud API**:

+1. Register an account in TogetherAI or FireworksAI to get an API key.

 ### How to run:

-1. Open Ollama software and download the model you want to use, eg. `ollama pull llama3.2:1b-instruct-fp16 `
+1. If you choose do local inference, please open Ollama software and download the model you want to use, eg. `ollama pull llama3.2:1b-instruct-fp16
+`
 2. To get the dmg file, you can just download raw file from [here](https://github.com/meta-llama/llama-stack-apps/blob/mac-rag/examples/MacQA/MacQA.dmg) or use git clone by first following instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to enable git lfs and do another `git pull`.
 2. Open the `MacQA.dmg` in the folder and move `MacQA.app` to Application folder to have it installed.
 3. Double click `MacQA.app` in the Application folder.
-4. Open `http://localhost:7861/`, then type the path of data folder and choose the model for the Ollama inference.
+4. Open `http://localhost:7861/`, then type the path of data folder then select the models and providers.
+Put your API key if you choose to use TogetherAI or FireworksAI.
 5. Wait for the setup to be ready and click `Chat` tab to start chating to this app.
+6. Use `Activity Monitor` to quit the `MacQA.app`.

 ### How to build the app (Optional):